1.

 84.

-Bryant J. Melville unfolding: sexuality, politics, and the versions of Typee : a fluid-text analysis, with an edition of the Typee manuscript.
+Bryant J. Melville Unfolding: Sexuality, Politics, and the Versions of Typee: A Fluid-Text Analysis, With an Edition of the Typee Manuscript.
 Ann Arbor, Mich: University of Michigan Press; 2008.

 85.

 Crain C. Lovers of Human Flesh: Homosexuality and Cannibalism in Melville’s Novels.
-American Literature.
-1994 Mar;66(1).
+American Literature [Internet].
+1994;66(1).
+Available from: https://www.jstor.org/stable/2927432

 86.

-ESQ: Studies in the American Renaissance.
+Special Issue: Melville in the Marquesas: Actuality of Place in Typee and other Island Writings.
+ESQ: Studies in the American Renaissance [Internet].
 2005;51(1–3).
 Available from: https://muse.jhu.edu/issue/19760

 87.